kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/04-System-Hardening/16-Lab-UFW-Firewall-Basics.md

 Solutions to Lab UFW Firewall Basics

-- This is a 2-node kubernetes cluster.
-What is the status of ufw tool on the nodes
+- To get the status of ufw tool on the nodes, Run
   <details>
   ```
   Find the status of the firewall by running the below command, if it is active that means that the tool is installed but needs to be enabled from the firewall

   $ ufw status
   ```
   </details>